 Hambone/clover/4 bagger): Four consecutive strikes is called Hambone.

 Spare: Knocking down all the pins in two attempts.
+This is from popular bowling terms.

 Strike: Knocking down all the pins in the first attempt.
+From a well know bowling terms are this.

 Strike-out: Three consecutive strikes in the last frame is known as strike-out.